starfrost013/Lightning/README.md

 * Method names must be *componentname*_*purpose* for private internal methods.

+* All code you write must not break the strict hierarchy principle of the DataModel!

 ### Version History

+**V1.5 (April 8, 2021)**
+* Added a rule about DataModel hierarchy.
+A lot of rewording.

 **V1.2 (April 3, 2021)**:
 * Added clarification surrounding when code should and should not be in the DataModel and informatino surrounding method names.